The DVMS MVC Model – The Minimum Viable Business Capabilities that Power the DVMS-CPD Model

 Conclusion

-The ZX Model is a cornerstone of the DVMS Institute’s approach to managing digital business risk.
+The MVC Model is a cornerstone of the DVMS Institute’s approach to managing digital business risk.
 It provides a practical, systems-based approach for organizations to integrate strategic governance, operational assurance, adaptive planning, and innovation into a unified capability set.
 Far from being theoretical, it serves as a hands-on guide to achieving cyber operational resilience—not by merely deploying technical controls but by orchestrating the entire enterprise in pursuit of secure, sustainable value delivery.
-When applied rigorously, the ZX Model becomes more than just a model; it becomes a mindset.
+When applied rigorously, the MVC Model becomes more than just a model; it becomes a mindset.

 About the Author